-What is a Lease?
+What is a Lease Agreement?

-- The Landlord must give the Tenant exclusive possession of the property; and
+- the landlord must give the tenant exclusive possession of the property; and

-- There must be a fixed lease term with a set periodic rent.
+- there must be a fixed lease term with a set periodic rent.

 What is a Licence Agreement?

 As with a lease, it is common that a licence agreement is in writing and signed by all parties to the transaction.

-- The proposed use of the property; and
+- proposed use of the property; and

-- The needs of the parties.
+- needs of the parties.